aleosin/blank/README.md

 * You can sign up (no confirmation emails for the moment)
 * You can sign in either with previously signed up account or superuser account created from `createsuperuser` (see command above)
 * You can sign out then
+* You can change First and Last name in a Profile (email and username are not available now)
+* You can also change an Avatar image there

 To be continued.